NHSDigital/record-a-vaccination-guidance/app/maternity/adding-patients.md

 You will receive an email when the check is complete.
 The email will tell you that your list of patients has been imported and is ready to view.

+The email will only be sent to the person who uploaded the CSV file to add patients, not to everyone in your team.

 ![Screen that cofirms the file is uploading and the user will receive an email](/images/maternity-images/upload-in-progress.png)

 ## Replacing a list of patients